7 Most Common Cryptocurrency Frauds

 2. Collapsing Ponzi schemes

-Ponzi schemes somehow never cease to do the rounds, and past year was no exception.
+Ponzi schemes somehow never cease to do the rounds, and recent years were no exception.
 These are usually marketed as portfolio management services with guaranteed profits.
 Unfortunately, the returns generated are money that comes from other investors.
 New entrants are the only ones bringing money into the pool, and that money covers the promised “returns”.
 Once newcomers dwindle and cash stops coming in, the money runs out and the scheme implodes.

 PlusToken is one example of a Ponzi scheme involving cryptocurrencies.
-Its instigators were recently sentenced to 11 years in prison for defrauding Chinese investors of over $2.25 billion in cryptocurrencies.
+Its instigators were sentenced to 11 years in prison for defrauding Chinese investors of over $2.25 billion in cryptocurrencies.
+Another notable example is the BitConnect scheme, which collapsed in 2018 after reaching a peak market capitalization of over $2.6 billion.

 3. Pyramid Schemes